Looking for help?

 Include, Exclude, and Neutral URLs

-When one of more Inclusion URLs are listed, an addressable visitors must hit at least of those pages to trigger the card to be mailed.
-Example: using only /women-socks as an Include URL would trigger a card to anyone only going to that page.
+Inclusion URLs are a list of pages you want to retarget from.
+When one or more Inclusion URLs are listed, addressable visitors must hit at least one of those pages to trigger the card to be mailed.

-This should be used for specific purposes such as excluding existing customers by making a post customer login page like /my-account an Exclusion URL.
+This should be used for specific and definitive purposes such as excluding existing customers by making a post-login page (like /my-account) an Exclusion URL.

-You have to be careful about what you add as Exclusion URLs to avoid permanently excluding good opportunities, especially because you’d be trading off for lower intent visitors.
+You must be careful about what you add as Exclusion URLs to avoid permanently excluding good opportunities.

 Not Included or Neutral URLs:

 Neutral URLs will neither trigger a card nor exclude a visitor from the program, but they will count in the Minimum Page Views.
 We do not list these out.
 Any URL not listed as an Include or an Exclude is automatically Neutral.